TheLongIslander/CreativeServerControlPanelWebsite/README.md

 - `ffmpeg`
 - `GraphicsMagick` or `ImageMagick` + `Ghostscript` (PDF preview path)
 - `stdbuf` (used by directory zipping in download worker)
+- `df` (disk-space preflight for update flow)
+- `java` (or explicit Java path used by launch script; required for Fabric installer and runtime checks)

 ## 6. Middleware and Global HTTP Settings